danieldynesius/covid/README.md

 ## Please Note
 This is a WIP.
-It has not undergone any quality control.
+It has only undergone minor quality control.

 ## Current Status